stahl-c/terrier1-authorea/abstract.md

   during the learning phase, is ongoing.
 This study investigates whether an EC effect can be found in a subconscious conditioned stimulus (CS) paradigm when the CS is relevant to a need state of the participant and the US and CS are relevant towards each other.
 Furthermore visibility of the short presented stimuli is checked online.
+  Results indicate that CS presentation was not subliminal: CSs could be identified at above-chance levels.